ronnyml/snowplow-wiki/technical-documentation/1-trackers/ruby-tracker/Ruby-Tracker.md

 }]
 ```

+The keys of a context hash can be either strings or Ruby symbols.

 For more on how to use custom contexts, see the [blog post][contexts] which introduced them.

 <a name="tstamp-arg" />